DELAY

 Don’t Pack Too Many Cigars

 Try not to pack more cigars than you plan to smoke on the trip.
 This will remove the hassle of having to protect and maintain a large number of cigars at once.
-It will also reduce the replacement costs if the worst was to happen and your cigars are damaged in transit.
+It will also reduce the replacement costs if the worst were to happen and your cigars are damaged in transit.

 Having fewer cigars on you will also free up space for extra luggage that you may have had to leave behind.